Volkswagen Eos Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

 Average insurance rates for a Volkswagen Eos are $932 a year including full coverage.
-Comprehensive insurance costs approximately $148 a year, collision insurance costs $180, and liability coverage is estimated at $446.
-A liability-only policy costs approximately $500 a year, and high-risk insurance costs $2,002 or more.
-Teen drivers receive the highest rates at up to $3,790 a year.
+Comprehensive insurance costs approximately $148 a year, collision costs $180, and liability costs $446.
+Liability-only coverage costs as little as $500 a year, with high-risk coverage costing $2,002 or more.
+Teen drivers receive the highest rates at $3,790 a year or more.

 Average premium for full coverage: $932